Transaction scenarios

 To handle an inbound transaction:

-• Requires you to confirm that the transaction address belongs to your VASP.
+• We expect you to confirm that the transaction address belongs to your VASP.

-2. If the transaction address is owned by your VASP, you confirm the request with the following patch.
+2. If the transaction address is owned by your VASP, you confirm the request with the following method.

 POST /{txnId}/ownershipConfirmation